-- The first episode of the Justice League cartoon displays an invasion of aliens coming to Earth.
-These aliens previously had taken Mars, leaving the Martian Manhunter as the sole survivor, who comes to Earth to warn the planet and help form the Justice League to fight them off.
+- The first arc of Justice League, "Secret Origins", displays an invasion of aliens coming to Earth.
+These aliens previously had taken Mars, leaving the Martian Manhunter as the Sole Survivor, who comes to Earth to warn the planet and help form the Justice League to fight them off.

-- In Real Life, our probes have uncovered a lot of evidence indicating Mars once had oceans and running water and possible fossilized microbes have been found on meteorites in Antarctica traced back to the Martian crust.
-For its first billion years of existence perhaps, Mars might have had a magnetic field strong enough to sustain a decent atmosphere and protect a primitive biosphere — but being smaller and further from the Sun its core might have cooled fairly quickly, weakening that magnetic field.
+- In Real Life, our probes have uncovered a lot of evidence indicating Mars once had oceans and running water, organic matter has been located by the "Curiosity" rover, and possible fossilized microbes have been found on meteorites in Antarctica traced back to the Martian crust.
+For its first billion years of existence perhaps, Mars might have had a magnetic field strong enough to sustain a decent atmosphere and protect a primitive biosphere — but being smaller and further from the Sun its core might have cooled fairly quickly, weakening that magnetic field to the point its atmosphere was (and still is being) stripped by the solar wind.
 There's also some evidence that a very massive object, possibly a dwarf planet like Ceres, impacted Mars in such a way as to throw the core itself off balance and likely disrupt its magnetism — the fact that the Southern Hemisphere crust is significantly thicker than the Northern is related to this.